cookabc/from-nand-to-tetris/chapter07/03-Implementation.md

 &emsp;&emsp;local, argument, this, that: Each one of these segments is mapped directly on the RAM, and its location is maintained by keeping its physical base address in a dedicated register (LCL, ARG, THIS, and THAT, respectively).
 Thus any access to the ith entry of any one of these segments should be translated to assembly code that accesses address (base + i) in the RAM, where base is the current value stored in the register dedicated to the respective segment.

 &emsp;&emsp;pointer, temp: These segments are each mapped directly onto a fixed area in the RAM.
-The pointe segment is mapped on RAM locations 3-4 (also called THIS and THAT) and the temp segment o locations 5-12 (also called R5, R6,..., R12).
-Thus access to pointer i should be translated to assembl code that accesses RAM location 3 + i, and access to temp i should be translated to assembly code tha accesses RAM location 5 + i.
+The pointer segment is mapped on RAM locations 3-4 (also called THIS and THAT) and the temp segment on locations 5-12 (also called R5, R6,..., R12).
+Thus access to pointer i should be translated to assembly code that accesses RAM location 3 + i, and access to temp i should be translated to assembly code that accesses RAM location 5 + i.

 &emsp;&emsp;constant: This segment is truly virtual, as it does not occupy any physical space on the target architecture.
-Instead, the VM implementation handles any VM access to 〈constant i〉 by simply supplying the constant i. static: According to the Hack machine language specification, when a new symbol is encountered for the first time in an assembly program, the assembler allocates a new RAM address to it, starting at address 16.
+Instead, the VM implementation handles any VM access to 〈constant i〉 by simply supplying the constant i.

+&emsp;&emsp;static: According to the Hack machine language specification, when a new symbol is encountered for the first time in an assembly program, the assembler allocates a new RAM address to it, starting at address 16.
 This convention can be exploited to represent each static variable number j in a VM file f as the assembly language symbol f.j.
-For example, suppose that the file Xxx.vm contains the command push
+For example, suppose that the file Xxx.vm contains the command push static 3.

-&emsp;&emsp;static 3.
 This command can be translated to the Hack assembly commands@Xxx.3 and D=M, followed by additional assembly code that pushes D’s value to the stack.
 This implementation of the static segment is somewhat tricky, but it works.

-&emsp;&emsp;**Assembly Language Symbols** We recap all the assembly language symbols used by VM implementation that conformto the standard mapping.
+&emsp;&emsp;**Assembly Language Symbols** We recap all the assembly language symbols used by VM implementation that conform to the standard mapping.

 <div align="center"><img width="500" src="../figure/07/7.1103.png"/></div>

-#### 7.3.2 Design Suggestion forthe VM Implementation
+#### 7.3.2 Design Suggestion for the VM Implementation

 &emsp;&emsp;The VM translator should accept a single command line parameter, as follows: